darkrenaissance/darkfi/doc/src/philosophy/recommended-books.md

   to the Jarvis book.
 * [Algebraic Number Theory](https://www.jmilne.org/math/CourseNotes/ANT.pdf)
   by Milne, are course notes written which are clear and concise.
+* Cohen book on computational number theory is a gold mine of standard algos.
+* LaVeque Fundamentals of Number Theory

 ## Cryptography